MarlonWiss2212/vue-directives/Directives.md

 ```

 ### `vCopy`
-Copies the innerText of the element
+Copies the innerText of the element when clicking on it after its rendered.

 **Example:**
 ```vue